History of Comberton

 An Ancient stone cross once stood on the village green (1066 AD – 1539 AD) hence the name Cross Farm at the Cross Roads.

 On the green there was a turf maze which, when the National School was built in 1846, was in front of the main entrance and therefore became very worn down.
-In 1908 it was re-cut in the southwest corner of the playground, but when the school was extended in 1926 it was again in the way and was covered over to form the playground.
+In 1908 it was re-cut in the southwest corner of the playground as in the picture from 1921 below, but when the school was extended in 1926 it was again in the way and was covered over to form the playground.
 The Maze or Mazles was circular 50ft across.
 The patterns separated with shingle, which the villagers renewed every 3 years.
 There was a trust deed that required that it was preserved, but, because of its close proximity to the school, it soon became trampled down, eventually being covered with tarmac!
-There is a similar maze at Hilton near Fenstanton, which is known to have been cut in 1600 to mark the restoration of the Monarchy and it is believed that the inspiration for the maze at Hilton came from Comberton as his brother-in-law Barron Britton lived here.
-The village pond (originally referred to as the Horse pond for obvious reasons) was resurrected in 1953 as a Coronation Memorial.
-It was again restored in 1972 and again in 1996.

 The Village sign was erected in 1978 to mark the Queen’s Silver Jubilee (1977).
 This 2 sided sign depicts our village history.
 The herrings were traditionally given to the poor just before Easter.
 These were bought with income from the Herring field.
 Nowadays the income from that field is administered by The Herringfield Charity.
 The Mill on the other side depicts our relationship with agriculture; Comberton originally had 2 mills, one belonging to Merk’s/Green’s Manor and one to Burdeley’s.
 The mill on ‘Merk’s/Green’s’ land was converted to steam in 1900 by Robert and William Beldam.